imperialis/Functions/Readme.md

 # Introduction
 This write-up examines one of Solidity's low-level functions, the staticCall function, within the context of the TransparentUpgradeableProxy smart contract.
-A real-world use case is employed to demonstrate its purpose, usage, and i
+A real-world use case is employed to demonstrate its purpose, usage, and impact.

 **Protocol Name:** Aurus Token

 **Category:** RWA Tokenization

 **Smart Contract:** TransparentUpgradeableProxy

 ## Function Analysis